ibanFR/semantic-versioning-kata/docs/_explanation/continuous-integration.md

 # Continuous Integration
 {: .no_toc }

-This repository leverages GitHub Actions to automate Continuous Integration and Continuous Deployment (CI/CD) workflows for the Lift Button software.
+This repository leverages [GitHub Actions] to automate CI/CD workflows for the Lift Button software.
 {: .fs-6 .fw-300 }

 With each push to the `main` branch, the workflows defined in the `.github/workflows/` directory are triggered to